ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 1. Open your command prompt.<br>
 2. Set up a virtual environment and activate it.<br>
 3. Run the following with 'pip install ...', and allow the modules to install:<br>
-   flask, oracle, oracledb, splinter, mock, ...<br>
+   flask, oracle, oracledb, splinter, mock, selenium.<br>
 4. Download chromedriver from https://chromedriver.chromium.org/ and edit the executable_path in functional_test.py to the path to chromedriver on your machine.<br>
 </p>
 </details>